netgroup/kubernetes-playground/README.md

 1. `vagrant up`

 to bootstrap the environment:
-1. Ansible will install `docker`, `kubeadb`, `kubelet` and `kubectl`
+1. Vagrant will provision master and worker nodes
-1. Vagrant will run provisioning scripts to initialize the Kubernetes cluster
+1. Ansible will install `docker`, `kubeadb`, `kubelet` and `kubectl` and run configuration scripts to initialize the Kubernetes cluster

-### Deploy Pods and Services
+### Additional Components

-All the descriptors in the `kubernetes` directory can be deployed by running `kubectl apply -R -f kubernetes` from the root of the project.
+The descriptors in the `kubernetes` directory are considered optional and can be deployed by running `kubectl apply -f kubernetes/<descriptor-path>` from the root of the project.

-This command will deploy the following components:

-1. A hyper-converged, cloud native storage cluster managed with [GlusterFS](https://github.com/gluster/gluster-kubernetes) and [Heketi](https://github.com/heketi/heketi)
-1. A monitoring solution based on [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/)
+These optional components are:

 1. Multiple load balanced nginx server instances
-1. A busybox instance, useful for debugging and troubleshooting (run commands with kubectl exec.
-Example: `kubectl exec -ti busybox -- nslookup influxdb`)
+1. A busybox instance, useful for debugging and troubleshooting (run commands with `kubectl exec`.
+Example: `kubectl exec -ti busybox -- nslookup hostname`)

 ### Automatic Ansible Inventory Creation